 Table of Contents:

-Submariner Evolution: Rolex Submariner 1680
+Rolex Submariner 1680

-Early examples, known as the “Red Submariner” (produced through until 1973), are by far the most collectible.
-In total seven dial variations of the Rolex Red Submariner 1680 were produced with subtle differences in typeface, the positioning of meters versus feet of depth rating, and other intricacies, but across the board that rare and subtle touch of red on the dial makes these variants much more desirable amongst collectors.
+Early examples, known as the “Red Submariner,” are by far the most collectible.
+In total, seven dial variations of the Rolex Red Submariner 1680 were produced with subtle differences in typeface, the positioning of their text, and other various intricacies.
+However, across the board, the rare and subtle touch of red on the dial makes these variants much more desirable amongst collectors.

 Rolex Submariner 16800

 With the arrival of the Rolex caliber 3035, the operating frequency of the balance was increased to a modern 4Hz, or 28,800 vibrations per hour, and also marked the introduction of a quick-set date function for the first time.
-Its power reserve also increased to 50 hours, however when it comes to the core mechanics of the caliber the 3035 remains quite similar to the 1575 it replaced.
-By this time Rolex was more than aware of the level of reliability and accuracy they had created, and wisely decided not to attempt to reinvent the wheel as they evolved the caliber.
+Its power reserve also increased to 42 hours.
+However when it comes to the core mechanics of the caliber, the 3035 remains quite similar to the cal.
+1575 it replaced.
+By this time, Rolex was more than aware of the level of reliability and accuracy they had created and wisely decided not to attempt to reinvent the wheel as they evolved the caliber.

 Rolex Submariner 168000

-At the end of the day their only real differentiating factor is that their release marked Rolex’s integration of 904L stainless steel rather than the more conventional 316L they had used previously – a steel that is still used to this day by 99% of other watch brands in the marketplace.
-By the tail end of production of its double zero sibling, Rolex had already began using the gloss dials and raised indices you see here on the reference 168000.
+At the end of the day, their only real differentiating factor is that their release marked Rolex’s integration of 904L stainless steel rather than the more conventional 316L they had used previously – a type of stainless steel that is still used to this day by 99% of other watch brands in the marketplace.
+As we already mentioned above, by the tail end of production of its double zero sibling, Rolex had already begun using the gloss dials and raised indices you see here on the reference 168000.